saubriot/k8s_components/README.md

         - rook-ceph : settings for rook-ceph
         - rook-ceph-nodes : settings for rook-ceph-nodes
         - gitea : settings for Gitea : a community managed lightweight code hosting solution written in Go
-        - harbor : settings for harbor
+        - harbor : settings for harbor : a trusted cloud native repository for Kubernetes
   - **roles**
     - **prometheus** : rprometheus installation tasks to execute
     - **rook-ceph** : rook-ceph distributed storage installation tasks to execute